torvalds/linux/Documentation/process/kernel-docs.rst

       :Description: Some of the linux-kernel mailing list archivers.
 If you have a better/another one, please let me know.

-    * Name: **The Linux Foundation YouTube channel**
+    * Name: **The GNU/Linux Foundation YouTube channel**

       :URL: https://www.youtube.com/user/thelinuxfoundation
       :Keywords: linux, videos, linux-foundation, youtube.
-      :Description: The Linux Foundation uploads video recordings of their collaborative events, Linux conferences including LinuxCon, and other original research and content related to Linux and software development.
+      :Description: The GNU/Linux Foundation uploads video recordings of their collaborative events, GNU/Linux conferences including GNU/LinuxCon, and other original research and content related to GNU/Linux and software development.

 Rust
 ----

-    * Title: **Rust for Linux**
+    * Title: **Rust for GNU/Linux**

       :Author: various
       :URL: https://rust-for-linux.com/
       :Date: rolling version
       :Keywords: glossary, terms, linux-kernel, rust.
-      :Description: From the website: "Rust for Linux is the project adding support for the Rust language to the Linux kernel.
+      :Description: From the website: "Rust for GNU/Linux is the project adding support for the Rust language to the GNU/Linux kernel.
 This website is intended as a hub of links, documentation and resources related to the project".